Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

-Resources in this category are required by law and professional ethics standards to maintain near complete confidentiality.
-Unless a professional licensed counselor believes there is an imminent threat, those licensed counselors who provide mental-health counseling to members of the University community will not report any information about an incident to the Title IX Coordinator without first obtaining the victim's permission.
+Resources in this category are required by law and professional ethics standards to maintain complete confidentiality, except in extreme circumstances.
+Unless a professional licensed counselor believes there is an imminent threat, those licensed counselors who provide mental-health counseling to members of the University community will not report any information about an incident to the Title IX Coordinator without first obtaining the victim’s permission.

 Students may obtain these services on campus from: